Automotive industry in the United States

-The automotive industry in the United States began in the 1890s and, as a result of the size of the domestic market and the use of mass production, rapidly evolved into the largest in the world.
+In the United States, the automotive industry began in the 1890s and, as a result of the size of the domestic market and the use of mass production, rapidly evolved into the largest in the world.
 The United States was the first country in the world to have a mass market for vehicle production and sales and is a pioneer of the automotive industry and mass market production process.
-During the course of the 20th century global competitors emerged especially in the second half of the century primarily across European and Asian markets, such as Germany, France, Italy, Japan and South Korea.
+During the 20th century, global competitors emerged, especially in the second half of the century primarily across European and Asian markets, such as Germany, France, Italy, Japan and South Korea.

-The U.S. is currently second among the largest manufacturer(s) in the world by volume.
+The U.S. is currently second among the largest manufacturers in the world by volume.
+By value, the U.S. was the world's largest importer and fourth-largest exporter of cars in 2023.

 American manufacturers produce approximately 10 million units annually.
 Notable exceptions were 5.7 million automobiles manufactured in 2009 (due to crisis), and more recently 8.8 million units in 2020 due to the global COVID-19 pandemic.

-While production peaked during the 1970s and early 2000s at levels of 13–15 million units.
+Production peaked during the 1970s and early 2000s at 13–15 million units.

-Starting with Duryea in 1895, at least 1900 different companies were formed, producing over 3,000 makes of American automobiles.
+Starting with Duryea in 1895, at least 1,900 different companies have been formed, producing over 3,000 makes of American automobiles.
 World War I (1917–1918) and the Great Depression in the United States (1929–1939) combined to drastically reduce the number of both major and minor producers.
 During World War II, all the auto companies switched to making military equipment and weapons.
-However, by the end of the next decade the remaining smaller producers disappeared or merged into amalgamated corporations.
+By the end of the 1950s the remaining smaller producers disappeared or merged into amalgamated corporations.
 The industry was dominated by three large companies: General Motors, Ford, and Chrysler, all based in Metro Detroit.
-Those "Big Three" continued to prosper, and the U.S. produced three quarters of all automobiles in the world by 1950 (8.0 million out of 10.6 million).
-In 1908, 1 percent of U.S. households owned at least one automobile, while 50 percent did by 1948 and 75 percent did by 1960.
+Those "Big Three" continued to prosper, and the U.S. produced three-quarters of all automobiles in the world by 1950, 8.0 million out of 10.6 million produced.
+In 1908, 1 percent of U.S. households owned at least one automobile, while 50 percent did in 1948 and 75 percent did in 1960.
 Imports from abroad were a minor factor before the 1960s.